svlad-90/DLT-Message-Analyzer/md/installation_guide/installation_guide.md

 > **Note!**
 >
-> Currently plugin can be built against the v2.20.0 release.
-So, be sure, that you've checked out the compatible base-line.
+> Currently plugin can be built against the v2.20.1 release.
 >
+> The build under the v2.20.0 is also supported.
+>
 > The build under the v2.19.0 is also supported in the compatibility mode.
 Such option is described below.
 Search for PLUGIN_INTERFACE_VERSION.
+>
+> So, be sure, that you've checked out the compatible base-line.

 ----